chalupajs/chalupa/docs/README.md

 await sut.close()
 ~~~~

-We simply assert, whether the actual answer is equal to the expected one.
+We simply assert whether the actual answer is equal to the expected one.
 Then, we do not forget to close the system by calling the `close` method.

+## Extending Catamaran

+This one's tough :(